Characters: Kamen Rider Gaim Beat Riders

 - Oblivious Guilt Slinging: Does this to Micchy on a regular basis.

-- One-Man Army: Whenever he uses Watermelon Arms even swarms of full powered Inves become mere mooks to him.
+- One-Man Army: Whenever he uses Suika Arms even swarms of full powered Inves become mere mooks to him.

 - With Kachidoki Arms, he turned an entire battalion of Kurokage Troopers into mere cannon fodder.
 He later turns three animated Suika Arms (courtesy of Sid's special Lockseed) into scrap metal.